Eliana Navarro: Career

 Some of her works remain unpublished.
 One of them is Profesión de silencio (Profession of silence), in which she tackles injustice and pain from the repression suffered during the 1973-90 military dictatorship of Chile.

 Personal life

-At 25, she married the poet José Miguel Vicuña, who was on the law faculty of the University of Chile.
-She was mother of seven children, Ariel Vicuña, poet and musician; Ana María Vicuña, philosopher and teacher of classical languages; Miguel Vicuña, poet and philosopher; Juan Vicuña, a chemist, and a victim of torture during the dictatorship; Leonora Vicuña, photographer; Rodrigo Vicuña, editor; and Pedro Vicuña, poet and actor.
-Navarro died June 5, 2006, in Santiago, at the age of 75, a victim of cerebral thrombosis.
+In 1939, Navarro married José Miguel Vicuña, a poet, writer and librarian.
+Navarro and Vicuña had seven children including Ana María Vicuña, a philosopher and professor, and Leonora Vicuña, a photographer, film editor and educator.
+Navarro was the aunt of Cecilia Vicuña, a poet and artist, and the sister-in-law of the sculptors and educators Teresa Vicuña and Rosa Vicuña.

+On 5 June 2006 Navarro died in Santiago, aged 75, from cerebral thrombosis.